Barclay E. Berdan

 Kramer was an honor graduate of the United States Air Force Academy in Colorado Springs, Colorado.
 He received his master's in psychology from St. Mary's University in San Antonio, Texas, and his law degree from the University of Texas School of Law.
 He also completed the General Management Program at the Harvard Business School.

 He has co-authored “AIDS Issues in the Military,” published in the Air Force Law Review and a two-part article, “Clinical Privileging Actions in the U.S. Air Force Medical Service,” which was published in the June and September 1996 editions of The Reporter, a JAG legal review.
 In addition, Kramer lectures on many health care topics including mental health and managed care issues.

 Chair, Physician Leadership Council

-Ravi Siripurapu, M.D., is chair of the Physician Leadership Council for Texas Health Resources.
-In this role, he leads physicians on the medical staffs of Texas Health hospitals through the challenges and opportunities of the health care environment.
-He is also a representative on the Physician Leadership Policy Council.
+Sheila Chhutani, M.D., M.B.A., is chair of the Physician Leadership Council for Texas Health Resources.
+In this role, she leads physicians on the medical staffs of Texas Health hospitals through the challenges and opportunities of the health care environment.
+She is also a representative on the Physician Leadership Policy Council.

 Open AllClose All